ldv1/bbvi_spike_and_slab/README.md

 Bettencourt showed that the Finnish horseshoe prior does a pretty good job.
 However, it demands a certain level of expertise.

-The spike and slab prior finds relevant slopes and set irrelevant slopes to 0.
+The spike and slab prior finds relevant slopes and set irrelevant slopes to 0, as depicted on the following figure:

 ![Demo in 2D](https://github.com/ldv1/bbvi_spike_and_slab/blob/master/demo.png)

 ## Authors